dansiviter/jule/README.md

   @Message(value = "Number {0}", Level.DEBUG)
-  void number(int value);  // <- primitives only auto-boxed if the log level is consumed
+  void number(int value);  // <- primitives only auto-boxed if the log level is consumed }

-}
 ```

 This will generate a class `com.foo.MyLog$log` which actually does the logging.
+This can be seen in the `target/generated-sources/annotations/` folder for reference.

 To get an instance use `uk.dansiviter.juli.LogProducer`:
 ```java